Skip Navigation or Skip to Content

 While the Russian invasion of Ukraine is happening far from U.S. soil, American companies are also at risk.
 The FBI recently called on businesses to prepare for more Russian-sponsored cyberattacks as tensions rise in Europe.

 U.S. actions against Russia to deter their military action in Ukraine include implementing sanctions and limiting their access to international banking.
-There is concern Russia will respond to these measures by increasing state-sponsored cyberattacks on U.S. companies.
+There is concern that Russia will respond to these measures by increasing state-sponsored cyberattacks on U.S. companies.

 The risk of cyberattacks may grow as the Russia-Ukraine conflict continues.
 To ensure you protect your company from this rising threat, consider working with an outside firm that can provide comprehensive cybersecurity services.

-Protect Your Business for Cybersecurity Threats
+Protect Your Business from Cybersecurity Threats

 Windes understands that your business may not have the time or resources to address cybersecurity vulnerabilities and threats.
 To help protect your business against cyberattacks, we offer comprehensive cybersecurity services that can assess, manage, and respond to threats.
 We have the resources to monitor your network regularly and prevent cybercrimes.